sisimai/p5-sisimai/README.md

 Differences between ver.2 and Sisimai | 新旧の違い
 --------------------------------------------------
-The followings are the differences between version 2 (bounceHammer 2.7.13) and Sisimai.
+The following table show the differences between version 2 (bounceHammer 2.7.13) and Sisimai.

 | Features                                       | bounceHammer  | Sisimai     |
 |------------------------------------------------|---------------|-------------|